felixop7/felixop7/README.md

 # Daily Quote

-"The successful warrior is the average man, with laser-like focus." - Bruce Lee
+"The purpose of our lives is to be happy." - Dalai Lama

 <h1 align="center">Hi 👋, I'm Roshan Sahani.</h1>